FStarLang/FStar/INSTALL.md

      type `opam switch list-available`
      to see what versions are available and then `opam switch <version-number>`.

-   - Afterwards you can also install the `depext` package, to be able to install some binary dependencies below more easily.
+   - Afterwards you can also install the `depext` package if you are on OPAM version lower then 2.1, to be able to install some binary dependencies below more easily.
+Version of OPAM after 2.1 has depext handling backed in.
      ```sh
      $ opam install depext
      ```